vtex-apps/release-notes/docs/2019-week-31/hide-layout-switcher-mobile.md

-# Control Layout Switcher on Mobile mode
+# Search Result layout switcher on mobile mode

-Control the mobile layout's default mode on your search results and the display of the layout's controller.
-Current mobile layout options are grid mode and single mode

-## What has changed

-By setting the prop `mobileLayout`in your [search-result component](https://github.com/vtex-apps/search-result), it is possible to choose which is the mode in which to show your search-results on mobile mode.
+By setting the prop `mobileLayout` in the Search Result component, it is now possible to choose which layout mode you want your Search Result to be displayed in.

-Grid mode:
+## How it works

+The Search Result component can be displayed in two different layout options:

+- __Grid mode__

 <img width=180 alt="shop-by-category" src="https://user-images.githubusercontent.com/12139385/62788279-f3d50800-ba9c-11e9-8176-7583235fd709.png">

-Single mode:
+- __Single mode__

 <img width=180 alt="shop-by-category" src="https://user-images.githubusercontent.com/12139385/62789631-ba51cc00-ba9f-11e9-842f-d6b2e22fbaf3.png">

-With this prop you are able to set four different scenarios:
+The `mobileLayout` prop allows you to set four different scenarios in your store:

-* Grid mode as default and only option
+- Grid mode as the default layout and only option for users.
-* Single mode as default and only option
+- Single mode as the default layout and only option for users.
-* Grid mode as default, and single mode as secondary option
+- Grid mode as the default layout and Single Mode as the secondary option for users.
-* Single mode as default, and grid mode as secondary option
+- Single mode as the default layout and Grid Mode as the secondary option for users.

-The secondary option can be activated/deactivated by the store's user through the layout switcher component placed in the upper-right corner of the search results page.
-When setting a scenario with only one layout option, the layout switcher doesn't show up on the user's screen.
+:eyes: The secondary option can be activated/deactivated by the store’s user through the layout switcher component placed in the upper-right corner of the Search Results page.
+When setting a scenario with only one layout option, the layout switcher doesn’t show up on the user’s screen.

 ## What you need to do

-__1.__ Set the [Search Result](https://github.com/vtex-apps/search-result) to your `store.search` block.
+__1.__ Set the [Search Result](https://github.com/vtex-apps/search-result) component within the `store.search` block.

-__3.__ Configure your search result block with the following options inside the prop `mobileLayout`:
+__2.__ Configure the Search Result with the following options inside the `mobileLayout` prop:

-- `mode1`: __enum__ - .
-Layout mode of the switcher (values: 'normal' or 'small') .
-Default value is `normal`.
+- `mode1`: prop that defines the default Search Result layout.
+Its value can be set as `normal` or `small`. :information_source: Default value is `normal`.

-- `mode2`: __enum__ - .
-Layout mode of the switcher (values: 'normal' or 'small') .
-Default value is `small`.
+- `mode2`: prop that defines the secondary layout option for users.
+Its value can be set as `normal` or `small`. :information_source: Default value is `small`.

-The value `normal` sets the **single** mode.
-The value `small` sets the **grid** mode.

-Notice that the default behavior for your store will be the one defined by the mode1.
-If you want the user to be able to switch between two modes, you must specify the mode2 prop.
-If only the mode1 is provided, the layout switcher will not be shown and search results will always be rendered according to mode1.
+Notice that the default behavior for your store will be the one defined by `mode1`.
+If you want the user to be able to switch between two modes, you must specify the `mode2` prop.
+If only `mode1` is provided, the layout switcher will not be shown, and search results will always be rendered following the `mode1` value.

+:warning: __The value `normal` sets the Single mode and the `small` sets the Grid mode.

-An example of a simple shelf with the scenary "Grid mode as default, and single mode as secondary option" set can be shown below:
+Below, you can find an example of a simple shelf with the Grid mode set to default and Single mode as secondary option:

 ```
 "search-result": {
     "blocks": [